alexrodba/awesome-pokemon-home/sections/trading.md

 Also, it's very likely that if a 'mon hasn't been traded in 24h using this method, it's because you're asking for an unfair trade.

 For instance, you want to get a Cranidos because there's a [challenge](sections/challenges.md) that requires exchanging one for a Shieldon.
 You have to park your Shieldon and ask for a Cranidos in exchange.
 Easy peasy.
-Most likely, this trade will complate within minutes, if not seconds.
+Most likely, this trade will complete within minutes, if not seconds.

 On the other end of the likelihood spectrum, you place a Caterpie and you want to get a Calyrex in exchange.
 In everyone's eyes, this is an unfair trade, so no one is going to take it and your Caterpie will stay there forever.